OWASP/CheatSheetSeries/README.md

 **cheatsheets_excluded**:
 * Contains the cheat sheets markdown files converted with PANDOC and for which a discussion must be made in order to decide if we include them into the V2 of the project due to the content has not been updated since a long time or is not relevant anymore.
 See this [discussion](https://github.com/OWASP/CheatSheetSeries/issues/13).

-**cheatsheets_draft**:
-* Contains the cheat sheets files under work by core commiters of the project to facilitate incremental exchanges about the content (PR usage not possible for core commiters).
-* Any `.md` file present into this folder is considered **draft** and under heavy work (don't use them for production).

 **cheatsheets**:
 * Contains the final cheat sheets files.